Gloria Vanderbilt, heiress, jeans queen, dies at 95

 Her life was chronicled in sensational headlines from her childhood through four marriages and three divorces.
 She married for the first time at 17, causing her aunt to disinherit her.
 Her husbands included Leopold Stokowski, the celebrated conductor, and Sidney Lumet, the award-winning movie and television director.
 In 1988, she witnessed the suicide of one of her four sons.

 Tributes online came from celebrities and fans of her clothes alike.
-Alyssa Milano called her "an incredible woman," Dana Delany said she treasures one of her paintings and one Twitter user mourned by remembering the canary Vanderbilt jeans she wore in junior high school.
+Alyssa Milano called her "an incredible woman," Dana Delany said she treasures one of Vanderbilt's paintings and model Carol Alt hailed her as a "fashion icon and innovator."
+And one Twitter user mourned by remembering the canary Vanderbilt jeans she wore in junior high school.

 At its peak in 1980, it was generating over $200 million in sales.
 And decades later, famous-name designer jeans — dressed up or down — remain a woman's wardrobe staple.